hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 Currently no header size optimization schemes are considered, besides the variable integers.
 It is possible to reduce the size of the ECN block later by future protocol extensions.

+A few observations on the properties of the counters outline the possibilities to reduce the overhead.
+* The ECT(0) and ECT(1) counters are only needed to verify that the ECN bits are not cleared (ECN bleach) during the connection lifetime.
+For this reason it is sufficient to only report the 6 or 14 least significant bits of the ECT(0) and ECT(1) counters.
+Furthermore, either the ECT(0) or the ECT(1) is expected to be zero, given the recommended ECN bit usage in [ECN experiments](https://tools.ietf.org/wg/tsvwg/draft-ietf-tsvwg-ecn-experimentation/), this makes it possible to encode one ECT counter with only one octet.
+* The CE counter only needs to record a sufficient number of bits to make it possible to compute a delta increase of the number of CE marked packets.
+Thus, it is sufficient to encode the CE counter with only 1 or 2 octets.

+Given the above observations it should be possible to reduce the overhead to 5 octets, 1 octet for the "unused" ECT codepoint, 2 octets for the "used" ECT codepoints and 2 octets for the CE counter.
+It is however recommended that full counters are reported at CONNECTION_CLOSE for monitoring purposes.

 ## Handling of lost ACKs
 No special handling of lost ACK+ECN frames is necessary.
 The ECN counters are cumulative, which means that if an ACK+ECN frame with a potential increased CE count is lost, the next successfully received ACK+ECN frame will indicate the increased CE count.